kevzho/VeritasAI/README.md

 ## Notes

 This repo showcases my journey through financial data storytelling, machine learning applications, and code-driven insights.
-It's been a blast merging technical depth with investment theory.
+It's been awesome merging technical depth with investment theory.

-Thanks to the Veritas AI team for guiding this experience!
+Thanks to the Veritas AI team for guiding this experience.